 The original API based KYC solution allowing authentication using biometrics or OTP.

-As of now this is now only available for Banks, Telcos and some government organisations made available by UIDAI via it’s Aadhaar ordinance.
-It allows for a simple mechanism where customer needs to input the Aadhaar number and authenticate using OTP/Biometrics to complete the KYC process by the service provider.
+As of now, this is now only available for Banks, Telcos and some government organisations made available by UIDAI via it’s Aadhaar ordinance.
+It allows for a simple mechanism where the customer needs to input the Aadhaar number and authenticate using OTP/Biometrics to complete the KYC process by the service provider.
 The service provider in turn would receive UIDAI verified information of the Aadhaar resident.
-This method requires a AUA/KUA licence from UIDAI to be issues before it can used for KYC.
+This method requires an AUA/KUA license from UIDAI to be issued before it can be used for KYC.

 Completely digital and Instant KYC method, fully compliant as per Law.

 Only select entities (Banks, Telcos) can use this method.
-UIDAI has implemented a INR 20 cost on each KYC transaction.
+UIDAI has implemented an INR 20 cost on each KYC transaction.

 Offline Aadhaar KYC

 THE alternative of eKYC.
 A service provider can use the offline form of Aadhaar i.e. Aadhaar paperless XML file, the eAadhaar printout or the secure QR code scan to verify the identity of the customer.
 This involves the customer downloading the Offline Aadhaar file from the UIDAI website and sharing with you for the purpose of KYC and customer verification.